s3ql/s3ql/rst/man/oauth_client.rst

 .. include:: ../include/about.rst

 The |command| command may be used to obtain OAuth2 authentication tokens for use with Google Storage.
-It requests "user code" from Google which has to be pasted into the browser to complete the authentication process interactively.
+It requests a "user code" from Google which has to be pasted into the browser to complete the authentication process interactively.
 Once authentication in the browser has been completed, |command| displays the OAuth2 refresh